vsrinivas/fuchsia/docs/ledger/user_guide.md

 configure_ledger --gcs_bucket=<BUCKET NAME> --firebase_id=<DATABASE_ID> [ --cloud_prefix=<CLOUD_PREFIX> ]
 ```

-`BUCKET_NAME` is the name of the storage bucket referenced above.
-Firebase
+`BUCKET_NAME` is the name of the storage bucket.
+By default this is
-Storage is backed by GCS, so this is actually a name of a Google Cloud Storage
+<DATABASE_ID>.appspot.com.
+Firebase Storage is backed by GCS, so this is
-bucket.
-It however has to be the bucket of the Firebase Storage instance
+actually a name of a Google Cloud Storage bucket.
+It however has to be the
-configured as described above, and not any general GCS bucket.
+bucket of the Firebase Storage instance configured as described above, and not
+any general GCS bucket.

 `DATABASE_ID` is the identifier of your Firebase project. (it's "ABC" for a
 firebase database "ABC.firebaseio.com")